Massive neutron stars as mass gap candidates: Exploring equation of state and magnetic field: FORMALISM AND SET OF EQUATIONS

-The inclusion of hyperonic matter has been done by including meson-hyperon couplings based on the SU(3) ESC08 model \cite{esc08}, and the inclusion of $\Delta$ particles done by including a near-universal meson-$\Delta$ coupling - $x_{i\Delta} = g_{i\Delta}/g_{iN} = 1.2$.
+The inclusion of hyperonic matter has been done by including meson-hyperon couplings based on the SU(3) ESC08 model \cite{esc08} and the inclusion of $\Delta$ particles done by including a near-universal meson-$\Delta$ coupling : $x_{i\Delta} = g_{i\Delta}/g_{iN} = 1.2$.
+This value of $x_{i\Delta}$ is in accordance with the consideration of meson-$\Delta$ coupling based on group theory as explored in recent work \cite{lopes_delta}.
 Here, $g$ represents the coupling constants; the subscript $\Delta$ indicates the $\Delta$ particles, $N$ the nucleons, and $i$ represents the mesons mentioned above.